kernelci/kernelci-core/doc/collection-send.rst

  :reqjson string job: The name of the job.
  :reqjson string kernel: The name of the kernel.
+ :reqjson string lab_name: The name of the lab.
  :reqjson boolean boot_report: If the boot report should be created and sent.
 Default to 0 (false).
  :reqjson boolean build_report: If the build report should be created and sent.
 Default to 0 (false).
  :reqjson send_to: A string or an array of strings of email addresses where to send the reports.